TIGERs-Mannheim/AutoReferee/README.md

 - If the ball is located closer than 700m from the defense area of the attacking team -> Place it 600mm from the goal line and 100mm from the touch line
 - If the ball is located closer than 700m from the defense area of the defending team -> Place it at a point that is closest to the original position and located 700mm away from the defense area
 - Move the ball away from the goal line/ touch line if the kick position is located closer than 100m to these lines

+## Recording Gameplay
+The autoref will automatically start and stop recordings when a game starts/stops.
+To disable this feature, go to the Cfg View -> user -> RecordManager -> autoRecord = false.
+You can access the replay by right-clicking a row in the GameLog view.
+This will jump directly to the time, the infringement occurred (30 seconds before).